srinithi19/refactor-site/README.md

 # Refactor-Site
 ## Description:
-The purpose of this project is to refactor the existing website by adding semantic HTML elements to meet accessibility standards.
+The purpose of this project is to refactor the existing website by adding semantic HTML elements to meet accessibility standards and to consolidate and organize the css selector/properties.
 ## Technology Used

 | Technology Used         | Resource URL           |